FlaxEngine/FlaxDocs/manual/graphics/models/index.md

 ## Using models

 Model assets are used by the many parts of the engine.
-The most common case is by creating a **Model Actor**.
+The most common case is by creating a **Static Model**.
 That actor type renders a model and allows to override some of its properties like shadows casting or material slots collection.
-To learn more about it see a dedicated [page here](model-actor.md).
+To learn more about it see a dedicated [page here](static-model.md).

 ## Procedural geometry